 Frau A, Kenny J, Lenzi L, Campbell BJ, Ijaz U, Duckworth CA, Burkitt M, Hall N, Anson J, Darby A, Probert CS (2019).
 DNA extraction and amplicon production strategies deeply influence the outcome of gut mycobiome studies.
-Scientific Reports (accepted - In press) freely available online on 27th of June 2019
+Scientific Reports 9: 9328 OPEN ACCESS

 Tawfik A, Knight P, Duckworth CA, Pritchard DM, Rhodes JM, Campbell BJ (2019).
 Replication of Crohn’s Disease Mucosal E. coli Isolates inside Macrophages Correlates with Resistance to Superoxide and Is Dependent on Macrophage NF-kappa B Activation.
-Pathogens 8, 74; doi:10.3390/pathogens8020074 OPEN ACCESS
+Pathogens 8, 74 OPEN ACCESS

 Minshawi F, White M, Muller W, Humphreys N, Jackson D, Campbell BJ, Adamson A, Papoutsopoulou S. (2019) Human TNF-Luc reporter mouse: A new model to quantify inflammatory responses.
 Scientific Reports 9: 193 OPEN ACCESS